Geospatial endpoints, over plain HTTP.

 Terrain-aware routing across five travel modes (car, walk, bike, bus, truck), with explicit units everywhere.
 Your model never has to guess whether the number is metres or feet.

-/v1/routing/optimizeFind the fastest order to visit multiple stops.
-Returns distance and time savings.
+The fastest order to visit your stops.

-/v1/routing/matrixTravel times and distances between every origin and destination pair.
+Travel times between every pair.

 Geocoding4